 During the interview session, the candidate will present a prepared answer for a question.
 The topic for this question is “What is your DECA Elevator speech” or how would you describe DECA to a stranger on an elevator who asks, “what’s DECA?”
 The student may use notes if she or he chooses.
 The officer candidate will have four minutes to answer this question.

-This interview session will also includes impromptu questions related to DECA, Career Technical Education with a focus on business careers, future plans, current activities, leadership characteristics, teamwork and state officer responsibilities.
+This interview session will also include impromptu questions related to DECA, career-technical education with a focus on business careers, future plans, current activities, leadership characteristics, teamwork and state officer responsibilities.

 At screening, all candidates will be given the opportunity to submit an electronic pdf file of a bio and campaign platform with a photo, no more than 2 pages to be placed on the Ohio DECA web site.
 All members will have the opportunity to view the documents to grasp a better concept of who is running for office prior to the conference.
 This document will allow candidates to present a platform to voting delegates and Ohio DECA members.

-The School Registrar form, and Participant Media Release form are included in this section.
+The School Registrar form and Participant Media Release form are included in this section.

-Each DECA Chapter may only submit an application for one elected officer position
+Each DECA Chapter may only apply for one elected officer position

 OHIO DECA STATE OFFICER CANDIDATE CAMPAIGN GUIDELINES